Solution Focused Coaching

 Whenever I write or talk about Solution Focused Coaching, which is the application of Solution Focused Practice to a Coaching conversation, I am reminded that this sounds like a dose of common sense.
 So, with that in mind, please let me explain some of the subtleties – a sort of “common sense plus!” approach to helping people make progress…

 First things first, “Solution Focused” and “Coaching” are words commonly used to mean very different things.
-In this article, I am specifically referring to the conversational tools that have been co-created and are called Solution Focused Practice.
+I am specifically referring to the conversational tools that have been co-created and are called Solution Focused Practice.
 Similarly, a Coaching conversation involves a coach who is not the expert in the room; the client is always 100% the expert in their situation.

 Solution Focused Coaching helps people make progress, especially when they are stuck.
 As a result, this applies in many situations, including home and family, career and professional, mediation and negotiation.
 Solution Focused Coaching itself comes from a therapy background, and is widely applied in health, social care, education, mental health, as well as in organisations across all sectors.